-Shaedon Sharpe, No. 1 prospect in 2022, may enroll at Kentucky mid-year
+Shaedon Sharpe, No. 1 prospect in 2022, will enroll at Kentucky mid-year

-By ADAM ZAGORIAShaedon Sharpe, the No. 1 overall prospect in the Class of 2022 according to ESPN.com, may enroll at Kentucky at mid-year, a source close to Sharpe confirmed.
+By ADAM ZAGORIAShaedon Sharpe, the No. 1 overall prospect in the Class of 2022 according to ESPN.com, announced Tuesday he will enroll at Kentucky at mid-year.

-The 6-foot-4 shooting guard would redshirt and practice with the Wildcats but would not play in games until the 2022-23 season.
+The 6-foot-4 shooting guard will redshirt and practice with the Wildcats but will not play in games until the 2022-23 season.

 “I can definitely say he’s ready to play,” Dream City Christian coach Kyle Weaver told ZAGSBLOG of Sharpe’s potential.

 Sharpe, who runs with the UPLAY Canada AAU program, chose the Wildcats over Arizona, Oklahoma State and the NBA G League.